sallycole/sallycole.github.io/about.md

 # How to format your contributions prior to committing them

 This project stores data about English bases in a markdown file format that ends with .md.
 We use only one .md file per English base.
 Then, we use a human-readable data-serialization language called YAML within the file to store detailed information about each individual base.
-This includes whether the base is free or bound, the base's oldest known root, this root's language of origin, a denotation or primary meaning of the base, and all the word sums and words that can be built by adding affixes and connecting vowel letters to the base.
+This includes whether the base is free or bound, the base's oldest known root, this root's language of origin, a denotation or primary meaning of the base, optional notes, relatives of the base, all the word sums and words that can be built by adding affixes and connecting vowel letters to the base, an image of the word matrix for the base, and other related images.

 You can contribute by making new .md files for bases not yet contributed.
 Or, by checking the work of others and updating the .md files that they have contributed with more or better information.
+Or, by adding images related to a base.

 When you make a new .md file, mimic the format below while replacing the data values with the relevant information for the base that you are working with.